 - Cloths

 - Sponge

 - Air pump

 - Brush

 - Toothbrush

 - Paintbrush

 - Watering can

 - Bucket

 - Water

 - Dish-washing liquid

 - Degreaser

 - Lubricant

 - Brake cleaner or spirit

-- Remove battery and display before thorough cleaning.
+- ✓ Remove battery before basic cleaning.

 7.2.1 Cleaning the frame

 - 1 Soak the entire frame with dish-washing detergent if the dirt is thick and ingrained. - 2 After leaving it to soak for a short time, remove the dirt and mud with a sponge, brush and toothbrushes. - 3 Use a watering can or your hand to rinse the frame. - 4 Service the frame after cleaning.